DoreenKgagamedi/Constituency-Parsing/README.md

 # Constituency-Parsing
 # Setswana Constituency Parser

-A rule-based Natural Language Processing (NLP) system that performs **constituency parsing** on Setswana sentences.
-The parser identifies grammatical constituents — such as Nouns (Lerui), Verbs (Leamanyi), Adjectives (Lebadi), and Adverbs (Letlhaodi) — and builds a hierarchical parse tree showing the syntactic structure of each sentence.
+The Setswana Constituency Parser is a rule-based Natural Language Processing (NLP) system that performs constituency parsing on Setswana sentences.
+The parser identifies grammatical constituents — such as Nouns (Lerui), Verbs (Leamanyi), Adjectives (Lebadi), and Adverbs (Letlhaodi) — and builds hierarchical parse trees showing the syntactic structure of each sentence.

+Unlike traditional parsers that select a single "best" parse, this system generates every possible tag sequence for a given sentence by respecting lexical ambiguity.
+When a Setswana word can belong to multiple grammatical categories (e.g., bone can be a verb OR a pronoun), the parser explores all interpretations and produces parse trees for each valid tagging.

-This project was built using **Python** and the **NLTK (Natural Language Toolkit)** library, using custom Setswana linguistic resource files as its foundation.
+This project was built using Python and the NLTK (Natural Language Toolkit) library, with custom Setswana linguistic resource files as its foundation.

+Features

+    Multi-Tag Dictionary – Every word maps to ALL its possible grammatical tags, enabling full ambiguity representation.

+    Cartesian Product Sequence Generation – Uses itertools.product to generate every possible tag sequence for a sentence.

+    NLTK RegexpParser Integration – Feeds each tag sequence to a grammar of Setswana constituency rules.

+    Multi-Format Parse Output – For each parse tree, displays:

+        Bracket notation (compact string representation)

+        Visual ASCII diagram (terminal-friendly)

+        Graphical popup window (via tkinter)

+        Python object details

+    Comprehensive Test Suite – Automated tests covering all core functions, edge cases, and coverage reporting.

+    572-word Vocabulary – Covers 88 grammatical tags specific to Setswana morphosyntax.

 ---